Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Introduction

-Secondly, we propose $t$-LID to measure the outlyingness of a target sample with respect to its $t$ nearest temporal neighbors (historical records), enabling it to capture the long-term dynamics from the entire time series data.
-Finally, we integrate two LID-based scores to highlight the points that are outlying with respect to both spatial and temporal neighborhoods.
-Specifically, we apply a sigmoid function to normalize both scores into probabilistic values.
-Then, we integrate two probabilistic scores via multiplication to emphasize samples where both scores are high.
+Specifically, we apply a sigmoid function to normalize both scores into probabilistic values and integrate them via multiplication to emphasize samples where both scores are high.
 This integration not only reduces false positives but also enables earlier detection of hazardous shifts, providing actionable insights well before visible damage occurs.
 We name the final score \textbf{s}patio\textbf{t}emporal \textbf{LID} ($st$-LID).
-Experimental results demonstrate that the proposed $st$-LID can pinpoint the actual landslide location with accuracy and efficiency (up to $22\times$ improvement in precision, up to $8\times$ improvement in lead-time).
+Unlike traditional metrics that struggle to describe transitions across different physical processes, st-LID serves as a unified geometric measure which is able to track the evolution of multi-dynamical-regime processes.
+By combining spatial outlyingness with temporal shifts into a calibrated $[0, 1]$ anomaly score, the method produces interpretable visions of coherent failure pathways.
+This allows for the early identification of regime transitions in a strictly unsupervised manner, without the need for labels or prior model fitting.
+Experimental results demonstrate that the proposed $st$-LID can identify the actual landslide location in both single and multiple-failure cases with accuracy and efficiency.
 This highlights the practical value of $st$-LID in real-world landslide early warning systems, with the potential to save lives and protect critical infrastructures.

 Our contributions can be summarized as: \begin{itemize} \item We propose a novel latent geometry-based method called $st$-LID for spatiotemporal outlier detection.
-This approach integrates an extended version of existing LID method with newly proposed spatial fusion and temporal variant, capturing both spatial correlations and temporal dynamics with efficacy and efficiency.
+This approach integrates three key components to capture both spatial correlations and temporal dynamics, enabling effective and efficient detection of landslide failures.

 \item We validate the proposed $st$-LID through extensive experiments on real-world datasets, demonstrating its competitive performance with respect to precision and lead-time of failure detection, and the computation efficiency of the algorithm.